Smart meters explained

-You should be able to switch suppliers much more quickly, such as via an app.
+You should be able to switch suppliers much more quickly in future, such as via an app.
 Plus you could trade energy with your neighbours or sell surplus electricity you’ve generated.

 Your energy company will get automatic meter readings, up to every half hour, so it can offer you tariffs tailored to when you use energy – and save you money.
 Smart time-of-use tariffs are available already, and offer cheaper rates for electricity at certain (less popular) times of day.

-For the wider energy system, smart meters will enable network operators to predict much more accurately how much electricity is needed by the country, and when, so they can better match supply with demand.
-This is expected to reduce the cost of providing energy.
+The nationwide installation of smart meters is a key part of the shift from standard, passive electricity grids to 'smart grids'.
+These use digital technology so network operators can predict much more accurately how much electricity is needed by the country, and when, so they can better match supply with demand.

 Smart appliances connected to the grid in future could be used to help manage surges in demand (for example, millions boiling the kettle at half time during the FA cup final) by switching off momentarily, and electric cars used as batteries to store excess-generated electricity.
 Network operators will have detailed information on power cuts so they can better manage them.